Financial Transformation in Vietnam: The Routinization of Risky Debt

 About the Speaker

 Nicolas Lainez is a Visiting Fellow at ISEAS – Yusof Ishak Institute and an Adjunct Assistant professor at the Department of Southeast Asian Studies at NUS in Singapore.
 He holds a Ph.D. in Social Anthropology from the School for Advanced Studies in the Social Sciences and a Masters in Development Studies from Sorbonne University (France).
-His research is located in the field of economic anthropology and his areas of study include credit and household debt, consumer lending and informal finance, household and care economies, gender and sexuality, migration and trafficking.
-While at ISEAS, he will research financialization, consumer lending and household debt in Vietnam.
+His research is located in the field of economic anthropology and his research areas include peripheral financialization, credit markets, household debt, informal finance, care economies, gender, sexuality, migration and trafficking.
+While at ISEAS, he investigates financial transformation, consumer lending and household debt in Vietnam.
 His work has been published in American Anthropologist, the Journal of Ethnic and Migration Studies, Geoforum, Time & Society, The Sociological Review, Culture, Health and Sexuality, and the Journal of Vietnamese Studies.